 Justin Martyr was born in Palestine, in about 100 CE.
 In his mid thirties he began wandering, preaching, and explaining Christianity to others.
 According to the encyclopaedia Britannica he was ‘one of the most important Greek philosophers-Apologists in the early Church’.

 Justin is described as being Greek (as opposed to Roman or Palestinian) because that is the language he used, moreover, he studied Plato and other Greek philosophers prior to converting from his old belief system to Christianity.
-Palestine, thanks to Alexander the Great, was Hellenised in 332 BCE, and despite the Roman takeover in 63 BCE, Greek was still a common language amongst philosophers.
+Palestine, thanks to Alexander the Great, was Hellenised in 332 BCE, and despite the Roman takeover in 63 BCE, Greek was still a common language amongst academics.

 Palestine was also home to many Jews and a variety of other religious groups.
 The interactions between these groups are suspected to have been a mixture of hostile and receptive occurrences.

 Justin’s evangelism took him to Rome where he was accused of being subversive and sentenced to death.
 He was killed by beheading in c.165, thus killed for his beliefs he was martyred by Christian followers.

 André Thévet – Saint Justin dans André Thevet, Les Vrais Pourtraits et Vies Hommes Illustres, 1584.
 Source: Wikipedia Creative Commons